bward-cherrier/neuromorphic-data-gathering/virtual_env_config/dobot&synsense/README.md

 Procedures:

 1, Download CRI and Sinabs files.
+(You can find them in this Github repository or use links below)

   CRI link: https://github.com/dexterousrobot/common_robot_interface